 Burlington is home to a bunch of great splash pads, outdoor pools and wading pools that are open all summer long.
 Pictured below is the Nelson Pool Spray Pad, located inside/beside Nelson Pool.
 While it’s not free to access, it’s possibly the best splash pad in the city.

 With your paid admission, you also get access to Nelson Pool, definitely Burlington’s most beautiful outdoor pool.
 See our photos here.
-2022 registration will be required.
-Available to residents and out-of-town visitors.
-Cost: $3.50 per person.
+Registration recommended.
+Cost: approx. $3.50 per person.

 burlington’s best skate parks

 Burlington is home to 10 skate parks, each with its own selection of equipment and challenging levels.
 Read about them all here.
 Locals also love skating the Maple Hydro path that runs from Graham’s Lane almost all the way to the Lake Ontario waterfront.
 Cost: Free!

 Residents of Burlington can sign our play equipment for free for 5 days of play!
 They have everything from snowshoes to a disk golf set to lifejackets!
 Try Spike Ball, Pickle Ball or any other sport you can imagine!
 See the entire library here.
 Cost: Free with a security deposit.

 One of my favourite things to do with kids is to watch the lift bridge go up and down.
 The bridge goes up every hour and half hour for pleasure boats and on-demand for ships.
 The best viewing spot we’ve found is sitting on the concrete blocks on the edge of the pier at the base of the bridge.